AlexRubik/rude-bot-solana/README.md

 The bot is free to use, but the code is closed source.
 Source code is for sale.
 If interested, reach out to Alex in the Discord server (@alexdev777).
+Please watch out for scammers.
+I will never dm you first or send you a friend request.

 ### To get started, check out the beginner setup video or documentation below!
 In the docs, start with reading about requirements and then navigate to the setup page!